 - Serves in an administrative capacity and ensures that the policies of the University and the College are implemented and followed.

 - Provides academic and professional leadership to department, College and University.

 - Provides leadership in the development and implementation of assessment policies.

 - Provides input to the College Dean in the annual evaluation of faculty.

 - Meets regularly with students to solicit their views and concerns about the department’s programs and faculty.

 - Assists in creating favorable rapport with outside agency personnel and ensures that all field-based students have proper supervision.

-- Encourages faculty development, professional activities, and grant writing.
+- Mentors faculty development, professional activities, and grant writing.

 - Assures that faculty utilize appropriate current technology in their classrooms.

 - Evaluate department faculty under the direction of the College Dean.